 The Sennheiser HD 280’s promise to give you excellent sound while keeping the price tag low.
 Let’s check out how these headphones stack up before diving into the details.

-The Sennheiser HD 280 Pro is a great pair of headphones.
+The Sennheiser HD 280 Pro is one of the best affordable studio headphones you can buy.
 But it isn’t without some drawbacks that you need to consider.
 Let’s take a deep dive into what these headphones have to offer.

 When it comes to headphones sound quality is always first and foremost in our reviews.
 In this area, the Sennheiser HD 280 Pro performs very well but does have some flaws.